crossbanc/crossbanc/README.md

 The outcome of a reasoned judgement can be whether you agree with the utopians and (or) take advantage of such opportunities.
 </br>
 </br>
 This is one example of how crossbanc provides you with access.
+Details are in the application.
 </p>
 </br></br>
 <ins>Reducing our carbon footprint</ins>